Heba11-22/kiddos/README.md

     8- Docker.

 #### The landing page has:
-    1- The category drop-downs to let a user to navigate between the items sorted by the categories.
+    1- The category drop-downs let a user navigates between the items sorted by the categories.
     2- The search so a user can search for an item.
     3- The latest items have been added to the database.
-    4- The main two categories "Girls" and "Boys" in ease to navigate to the items for girls and boys.
+    4- The main two categories "Girls" and "Boys" in easy navigate items for girls and boys.

 ### [*Kiddos*](https://heba-kiddos.herokuapp.com/) allows users to: